This is a selection of our faculty members:

 His educational background is Environmental Engineering with a strong focus on water and waste management.
 His research interests are the field of landfilling, thermal waste utilization, innovative waste analysis and waste management in developing countries.
 The overall goal of his methodologically oriented research is to optimize the anthropogenic metabolism in view of environmental protection and resource conservation.

-Michael Harasek is assistant professor at the Vienna University of Technology, he received his PhD in chemical engineering from the same university.
+Michael Harasek is assistant professor at the TU Wien, he received his PhD in chemical engineering from the same university.
 As head of the research group “Thermal Process Engineering - Computational Fluid Dynamics” he guides a team of fourteen PhD students and post-docs at the Institute of Chemical Engineering.

 For more than twenty years, he has been working on the design of new processes and technologies in the process industries and related fields.
 A major part of his research work is dedicated to the development of environmentally friendly technologies focussing on membrane processes and the integration of renewable energy pathways, e.g. the production of biofuels, and the production and upgrading of biogas.